 Sydney Law School, Sydney

-The Law School offers degrees at all levels, beginning with an undergraduate (LL.B.) program and continuing with postgraduate and research degrees (J.D., LL.M., Ph.D. and S.J.D.).
+Sydney Law School offers degrees at all levels, beginning with an undergraduate (LL.B.) program and continuing with postgraduate and research degrees (J.D., LL.M., Ph.D. and S.J.D.).
 Sydney’s LL.B. and J.D. programs are specifically designed to prepare students for today’s transnational and international legal work.
 The University also boasts one of the largest study abroad and exchange programs in the country, promoting a truly diverse academic environment.

 Faculty scholarship extends across the entire range of international law, including human rights, migration law, and private international law.
 In addition to the special emphasis Sydney Law School places on international and comparative law, it also maintains a strong profile in taxation, corporate and criminal law, and jurisprudence, as well as in specialized areas such as environmental and health law.
+Ten research centers and institutes — in areas including environmental law, health law, Asian and Pacific law, and international law, among others — play an important and influential role in its research and teaching in specialized areas of law.

 Course Offerings and Credits